First English Civil War: 1642

 Ports provided access to internal and external waterways, the primary method of moving bulk supplies until the advent of railways in the 19th century.
 Most of the Royal Navy remained loyal to Parliament, allowing them to protect the trade routes vital to the London merchant community, block Royalist imports and resupply isolated Parliamentarian garrisons.
 It also made other countries wary of antagonising one of the strongest navies in Europe by providing support to their opponents.
 By September, Parliament controlled every major port in England apart from Newcastle, which prevented Royalist areas in Wales and South West and North East England from supporting each other.
-When Charles sent Queen Henrietta Maria to the Hague in February 1642 to purchase weapons, lack of a secure port delayed her return until February 1643, and even then, she narrowly escaped capture.
+When Charles sent Queen Henrietta Maria to the Hague in February 1642 to purchase weapons, the lack of a secure port delayed her return until February 1643, and even then, she narrowly escaped capture.

 On 1 June 1642, Parliament approved the Nineteen Propositions, granting them control over the militia, ministerial appointments, and the Royal household, including the education and marriage of his children.
 These were presented to Charles at Newmarket, who angrily rejected them without further discussion.
 He was later persuaded to issue a more conciliatory answer, primarily to blame what now seemed an inevitable military conflict on Pym and his followers.
 Drafted by Hyde, this has been seen as the origin of "mixed" or constitutional monarchy, although it is doubtful Charles was being sincere.

 Both sides expected the war to be settled by a single battle.
 For the Royalists, this meant capturing London; for Parliament, 'rescuing' the king from his 'evil counsellors'.
 After failing to capture Hull in July, Charles left York for Nottingham, chosen for its proximity to Royalist areas in the Midlands and Northern Wales.
 Particularly in the early stages of the conflict, locally raised troops were reluctant to serve outside their own county, and most of those recruited in Yorkshire refused to accompany him.
 On 22 August, Charles formally declared war on Parliamentarian 'rebels', but by early September his army still numbered less than 2,500, with much of England hoping to remain neutral.